Affine Algebras

-With regard to notation, we use affine algebra as a synonym for quotient ring of a multivariate polynomial ring modulo an ideal.
-More specifically, if $R$ is a multivariate polynomial ring with coefficient ring $C$, and $A=R/I$ is the quotient ring of $R$ modulo an ideal $I$ of $R$, we refer to $A$ as an affine algebra over $C$, or an affine $C$-algebra.
+With regard to notation, we use affine algebra as a synonym for quotient of a multivariate polynomial ring by an ideal.
+More specifically, if $R$ is a multivariate polynomial ring with coefficient ring $C$, and $A=R/I$ is the quotient of $R$ by an ideal $I$ of $R$, we refer to $A$ as an affine algebra over $C$, or an affine $C$-algebra.
 In this section, we discuss functionality for handling such algebras in OSCAR.

 Each grading on a multivariate polynomial ring R